dart-archive/mime/README.md

 ## Determining file extension by MIME type

-The top level function `lookupExtension` can be used to determine the file extension of a given MIME type.
+The top level function `extensionFromMime` can be used to determine the file extension of a given MIME type.

 ```dart